Applications of closed models defined by counting to graph theory and topology

-Consider the undirected graph $D_n$ which has two nodes $0$ and $1$, and such that there exists $n$-arcs $a_1,...,a_n$ between $0$ and $1$.
-The category $BC_n=C_{D_n}$ of coverings of $D_n$ is the category of graphs which are bipartite and $n$-colored.
-We deduce the existence of a Quillen model on $BC_n$ obtained by counting objects of $BC_n$ obtained by attaching a forest to a cycle.
+Consider the undirected graph $D_n$ which has two nodes $0$ and $1$, and such that there exist $n+1$-arcs $a_0,...,a_n$ between $0$ and $1$.
+The category $BC_n=C_{D_n}$ of coverings of $D_n$ is the category of graphs which are bipartite and $n+1$-colored.
+We deduce the existence of a closed model on $BC_n$ obtained by counting objects of $BC_n$ obtained by attaching a forest to a cycle.